 - Start with leadership.
 The mentality of a company ultimately stems from leadership.
 If you have a CEO who encourages inclusivity, supports remote workers, and even has people on his or her own team who are distributed, this makes it clear that flexible work arrangements are embraced.
 Other employees will use this as an example and follow suit.

-#3 Design a thoughtful employee experience
+#3 Design a thoughtful employee experience.

 The employee journey may look a bit different for remote employees.
 While it’s easy for a new hire in the office to turn to the person sitting next to them with a question, this isn’t the case for a remote new hire.
-Use these tips to design an employee experience that caters to your remote workforce:
+Use these tips to design and create an employee experience that caters to your remote workforce:

 - Be thoughtful.
 There are many small, but meaningful ways to inject thoughtful gestures into the employee experience - starting from the moment they’re given a job offer.
 For instance, at Blueboard we have the entire interview panel call the candidate together to congratulate them and create a sense of community.
 Or offer a thoughtful welcome package or experiential gift during their onboarding process to make them feel excited about their new role.
 We also offer all new hires a Blueboard Ivory reward to eat our own dog food, let the new hire enjoy their downtime between jobs, and share valuable feedback on our customer experience.